chaiexe/TryHackMe-Write-ups/OWASP-Top-10-2021/08-Software-and-Data-Integrity-Failures/Readme.md

 ```
 - `src:` Where the browser gets the file from (the CDN link).

-- `integrity`: This is where you put the hash — it tells the browser what the file is supposed to look like.
+- `integrity`: This is where you put the hash, it tells the browser what the file is supposed to look like.

 - `crossorigin="anonymous"`: This is often used with SRI to avoid issues with cross-origin requests.